SunnerLi/ml/hw6/Readme.md

 Notice
 ---
 In this homework, the LIBSVM is adopted.
 You should clone the repository of libsvm by yourself before you run the code.

+The `mnist_res2.png` shows the rough boundary of SVM.

 ```
 # The ideal order in this folder